Abdulkader-Safi/vscode-file-explorer/README.md

 ### Productivity Features

-- **Favorites**: Bookmark frequently accessed directories for quick access
+- **Profile-Based Favorites**: Bookmark frequently accessed directories for quick access
+  - Separate favorites for localhost and each SSH connection
+  - Favorites are automatically saved per profile
+  - Switch profiles to see your favorite directories for that system
+- **Profile Selector**: Quickly switch between localhost and SSH connections from a dropdown menu
 - **Drag-and-Drop Reordering**: Reorder your favorites via drag-and-drop in settings
 - **Hidden Files Toggle**: Show or hide hidden files (files starting with `.`)
 - **Persistent Settings**: Your view preferences, favorites, and SSH connections are saved between sessions